roomacarthur/the-tipsy-quiz/README.md

 ## Project Goals

-The Tipsy Quiz, is a fun interactive website where the user partakes in a pub like quiz, Questions covering multiple subjects including picture rounds.
-Take on the quiz solo or as a group and see how high you can score!
+The Tipsy Quiz, is a fun interactive website where the user partakes in a General Knowledge quiz.
+The quiz itself is themed around a pub quiz.
+Answer multiple choice questions to gain as high a score possible before the Quiz ends, Don't forget to enter a username and submit your score to rank on the high scores.

 ## User Experience